MarkoNS1990/rpg_game/README.md

 also you can change 'Options', check 'HighScore' table or view 'credits'.
 Move your player using the arrow keys on your keyboard.
-When in battle, use arrow keys to choose and space bar to confirm your characters attack and try to defeat the enemies.
+When in battle, use arrow keys to choose and space bar or left arrow to confirm your characters attack and try to defeat the enemies.

 ## Game Design